gusztavvargadr/wordpress/README.md

 This is a sample environment for Gutenberg Block development based on the [getting started description][Gutenberg Block Getting Started].
 Please see the [handbook][Gutenberg Block Handbook] for more information.

-- Vagrant Environment `vagrant up samples.gutenberg-block`
-- Visual Studio Code Remote SSH Target `samples.gutenberg-block`
+- Vagrant Environment and Visual Studio Code Remote SSH Target `samples.gutenberg-block`
 - Visual Studio Code Remote SSH Forwarded Port http://localhost:9999

 [Gutenberg Block]: #gutenberg-block